monsterkodi/noon/README.md

 #### disadvantages

-* some limitations
-     * keys can't start with the pipe symbol: |
+- keys can't start with the pipe symbol: |
-     * escaped keys can't contain the pipe symbol
+- escaped keys can't contain the pipe symbol
-     * empty objects are currently not expressible
+- empty objects are not expressible

 #### example files